Foxtel: Foxtel iQ

 Foxtel launched Foxtel iQ in early 2005.
 It is a timeshifting personal digital recorder in which subscribers are able to record programmes onto a 160 GB hard drive inside the set-top unit for later viewing.
 Foxtel iQ includes a feature called Series Link, which lets the viewer choose to record all future episodes in a given television series (availability is limited to certain programmes).
 Foxtel iQ also allows viewers to use live rewind and pause features during television programmes.
 Two new services, On Demand and Remote Record, launched in 2007.
 Remote Record was launched on 1 January 2007 and allows users to log into the interactive TV guide on the Foxtel website and then command their iQ at home to record shows, while On-Demand was launched on 8 February 2007.
 This service is based on Sky+, which was launched on News Corporation's UK television platform Sky in 2001.

 There are currently two models of Foxtel iQ, with identical functionality to the user but different audio-visual output abilities.
 Both models have two tuners, allowing users to record two programmes (or record one and watch one) simultaneously.

 Pace plc are the set top box provider for iQ, of which they claim that the cable version of iQ is the first DVB-based cable digital video recorder.

-The updated version of the original iQ unit is physically smaller, however allows for better quality recordings and HDMI up-scaling as well as an Ethernet Port to allow Box Office downloads.
+The updated version of the original iQ unit is physically smaller, but allows for better quality recordings and HDMI up-scaling as well as an Ethernet Port to allow Box Office downloads.
 It can also order On-Demand titles without the need of the phone line connected to the model.
 These boxes are referred to as the iQ1.5, to differentiate them from the original iQ boxes.
 As of 1 March 2017, these boxes are no longer available to new customers.

 Foxtel iQ2

 The second-generation iQ2 box was launched alongside the Foxtel HD+ service in mid-2008.
 Equipped with a 320GB HDD, iQ2 is capable of recording 30 hours of HD and 90 hours of SD content and offers, double that of the original iQ.
 The unit also offers HDMI connectivity.

 The iQ2 is equipped with four tuners, of which one is reserved for on demand content.
 This allows users to record two programs at once while watching a third live.

 As of 2011, 75 per cent of Foxtel subscribers are using an iQ series unit, 40 per cent are using Multi-Room, and 40 per cent are using iQ2 (and therefore, HD).

-On 2 November 2011, Foxtel started notifying subscribers of the option to upgrade (at an additional one-off $200 upgrade fee) to a 1TB model with 4 times the recording capacity.
+On 2 November 2011, Foxtel started notifying subscribers of the option to upgrade (at an additional one-off $200 upgrade fee) to a 1TB model with four times the recording capacity.
 As of 17 August 2020, these boxes are no longer available to new customers.